Get Started with the Catalog Service

 See the Catalog Service and API Mesh topic for installation and configuration details.

-Use the Data Management Dashboard to monitor data synchronization between the Catalog Service and your Adobe Commerce instance.
-The dashboard provides insights into the data transfer process, including the status of data exports and a list of synced products.
+Data Management Dashboard—Monitor data synchronization between the Catalog Service and your Adobe Commerce instance.
+The dashboard shows overall sync status and lists all synced products.